Bloodyaugust/godot-template/README.md

 # godot-template

-A template for Godot projects.
-Currently, this branch is set up for 3.4.stable.
+An opinionated template for Godot projects.
+Currently, this branch is set up for 4.0-beta4.

+Following the structure provided by this template can speed up development, especially for jams or prototypes.
+It's probably not enough for larger projects, but can serve as a good starting point.

+This template also supplies a [CircleCI](https://circleci.com/) configuration, preconfigured with the Dockerfile also in this repo, for easy CI builds that also publish to [itch.io](https://itch.io).

 ## Modifying for a new game